 In addition to their primary role, the Department of Public Safety also provides these additional services;

-- Escort Program: Any member of the Warren Wilson community may request an escort at any time.
+- Escort Program: Any member of the Warren Wilson community may request a walking escort at any time.

 - Fire Safety: Education and drills.